 Medication that lowers the acid content in your stomach is effective at controlling symptoms and healing inflammation.

-Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.
+Surgery is recommended only if the symptoms continue or if you would prefer to have an operation than take medication for the rest of your life.